nickmvincent/cmpt419_spring2025/slides_src/week05-day01-DRAFT.md

 ##

-But often in real life, we'll just never know how your CS career would have gone if you {did / did not} play high school {basketball / hockey / basketball}.
+But often in real life, we'll just never know how your CS career would have gone if you did / did not play high school basketball / hockey / basketball.

 ---